OpenShift authentication with IPA

 obsoletes, RFC2254).

-The query string is, along with the attributes
+The query string is, along with the attributes, the most important

 part fo the configuration.
 If it is wrong, then no one can log in,